Image

 PHIL 499 -Capstone Seminar - Kant's and Arendt's Political Philosophy ~ Varden

-This book focuses on two major works of Immanuel Kant—the Doctrine of Right in The Metaphysics of Morals and the Critique of Judgment—and two works of Hannah Arendt— The Human Condition and Lectures on Kant’s Political Philosophy.
+This course focuses on two major works of Immanuel Kant—the Doctrine of Right in The Metaphysics of Morals and the Critique of Judgment—and two works of Hannah Arendt— The Human Condition and Lectures on Kant’s Political Philosophy.
 Arendt was deeply inspired by Kant as she developed her political ideas, and especially by his Critique of Judgment.
 Unfortunately, however, Arendt died before she wrote the last part of Lectures, where she was going to show us how to use Kant’s Critique of Judgment to develop an Arendtian political theory.
 In comparing Kant and Arendt’s political philosophies, one main question we will address throughout this course is how a Kant- and Arendt-inspired political philosopher today—what we can call a “Karendtian” political philosopher—can draw upon from both as they develop their own political philosophies.

 3 undergraduate hours.
 No graduate credit.
 Prerequisite: PHIL 202PHIL 203PHIL 206PHIL 222PHIL 223.
 Restricted to Philosophy and CS + Philosophy majors with Senior Standing.
 Philosophy majors (and CS + Philosophy majors matriculated before Fall 2020) are required to have PHIL 202 (or equivalent), PHIL 203, and PHIL 206.
 CS + Philosophy majors (matriculated after Fall 2020) are required to have PHIL 202 (or equivalent), PHIL 222, and PHIL 223.